This is a general guide to starting a career as an insurance claims adjuster.

 If you’re not feeling great about your resume, or just want some advice on how to get noticed by claims managers and insurance carriers, check out my guide to Writing a Claims Adjuster Resume.

-If you’re a former AdjusterPro student, join our Facebook Alumni Group for advice, updates, certification classes, job postings, and more!
+If you’re an AdjusterPro student or customer, you can join our Facebook Alumni Group for advice, updates, certification classes, job postings, and more!
 Or you can follow AdjusterPro on Facebook, LinkedIn, and Twitter.

 We’ve been doing this a while, so if you have questions or need help, let us know.
 We have your back!

-You can start the licensing process immediately by purchasing directly from our online course catalog.
-Our courses include printable reference materials, instructions on scheduling your exam, and a step-by-step guide on how to apply for your license.
+If you’re ready to get started, you can start the licensing process immediately by purchasing directly from our website.
+Our courses are 100% online and include printable reference materials, instructions on scheduling your exam, and a step-by-step guide on how to apply for your license.